Why The Arts?• Explore your creative potential

 The arts define and communicate what it is to be human.
 They entertain, question, inspire, and inform.
 As an Arts major, you will explore the relationships among art, literature, culture, and history.
 This program blends scholarship and artistic process.
 It teaches you to think critically and to express your own creative vision.

 You may choose to combine your Arts major with a professional major in Early Childhood Education, Elementary Education, Special Education, Social Work, or Juvenile Justice and Youth Advocacy.
-You may also minor in Community Arts, Music, Theatre, Visual Arts, or Art History.
+You may also minor in Community Arts, Music, Theatre, Studio Art, Art History, or Performing Arts (through Colleges of the Fenway).
 In addition, you may choose the Arts for your undergraduate major as part of Wheelock's dual degree program leading to a master's in Child Life.

 - African American Music